grubaughlab/2024_paper_GWAS/README.md

   -> GISAID data: https://gisaid.org/

-  -> To view the contributors of each sequence with details such as accession number, Virus name, Collection date, Originating Lab and Submitting Lab, and the list of Authors, visit
+  -> To view the contributors of each sequence with details such as accession number, Virus name, Collection date, Originating Lab and Submitting Lab, and the list of Authors, visit "LINK"